Disclosure

 Things To Consider When Buying a Mic Preamp for Vocals or Instrument Recording

-Many of today's audio interfaces come with built-in preamps but, and most of them lean towards transparency, which is all good - until you itch for more.
+Many of today's audio interfaces come with built-in preamps but, and most of them lean towards transparency, which is all good - until you itch for more from your studio gear.
 Most Solid State Mic Preamps are made to scratch this itch for better quality, offering improved transparency and more control over the sound.
 They are also usually transformerless to reduce sound coloration.

-Note that coloration and transparency is not limited to the type of circuitry used.
+Note that good application of coloration and transparency is a type of art that can improve your overall sound.
+Thankfully, it's not limited to the type of circuitry used.
 There are solid state Preamps that are designed to provide vintage style voicings, and there are tube preamps that can be transparent.
 If you're not sure what you want, you can use the age and style of your favorite tracks as your starting point.
 Some FET Mic Preamps are designed to mimic some tube saturation by clever circuit design.
 These are generally more durable and consistent than their tube counterparts but can get harsher when pushed.

-Mic preamps are designed to increase gain without compromising on the noise floor.
+- Mic preamps are designed to increase gain without compromising on the noise floor.
 Aside from vocals, mic preamps are also useful for augmenting instruments like drums, acoustic guitars and amplifiers, some even come with Hi-Z inputs for electric guitars and basses.
 Transparent preamps are more versatile and are designed with clean headroom in mind.
 Some designs color the sound in pleasing ways with harmonics or some equalization.
+You have to take your other sound sources into account, when deciding on your mic preamp.

-Many of the recommendations in this edition of the guide are single channel preamps and are suited to augment built-in preamps for single-source recordings.
+- Many of the recommended items in this edition of the guide are single channel preamps and are suited to augment built-in preamps for single-source recordings.
 2 channel preamps are usually made with matched componentry, ensuring better consistency versus using two single-channel preamps.
 While there are multi-channel preamps in the market today, they mostly function as additional inputs for audio interfaces.
+This means that they aren't needed by most of the readers who are interested in a budget mic preamp.
 Most Mixing Boards and audio interfaces already have decent preamps for recording and the market has shifted in favor of preamps with fewer channels that are definite upgrades over many built-in preamps.

-Aside from the basic XLR input to TRS line level output that characterizes mic preamps, many offer a range of other I/O options.
-Other input ports include 1/4" Hi-Z inputs for instruments like electric guitars, 1/4" TRS line level inputs and 1/4" Return inputs.
+- Aside from the basic XLR input to TRS line level output that characterizes mic preamps, many offer a range of other I/O options.
+Other input ports include 1/4" Hi-Z inputs for guitarists who use electric guitars, 1/4" TRS line level inputs and 1/4" Return inputs.
 On the output side the options include XLR and ADAT.
 If you are looking to expand the capabilities of your ADAT compatible console or audio interface, then you'll want preamps with ADAT output.

 You'll want a preamp that fits in well with your other gear, and form factor plays an important role.
 This guide features inline, rackmount and desktop preamps.